 7 Ways to Treat Bad Breath Naturally

-1. Digestive Enzymes and Probiotics – when you have poor digestion, consume digestive enzymes.
-Digestive enzimes that contain hydrochloric acid (HCl) are highly recommended.
-Low stomach acid causes to symptomes like bad breath, bloating, gas and fatigue.
-In these cases HCl can help.
-The recommended dosage is 1 or 2 with every meal.
+When you have poor digestion, consume digestive enzymes.
+Digestive enzymes that contain hydrochloric acid (HCl) are highly recommended.
+Low stomach acid causes symptoms like bad breath, bloating, gas and fatigue.

-2. Probiotic Supplement – Gut health depends also on the proper balance of bacteria.
+Gut health also depends on the proper balance of bacteria.
 In this case a good probiotic supplement, acidophilus and/or bifidus, is a great idea.
-The recommended dosage is 1 or 2, three times a day or as directed.
+The recommended dosage is 1 or 2 capsules, three times a day or as directed.
 You can also take the powdered form with water.
 Find here 9 reasons to take probiotics and why it’s so good for you.

-4. Charcoal - Another great supplement for helping bad breath and toxins in the gut is activated charcoal.
-It is recommended to take charcoal tablets between meals with plenty of water, and not at the same time as nutritional supplements or medications, as it may interfere with absorption.
+Another great supplement for reducing bad breath and toxins in the gut is activated charcoal.
+It is recommended to take charcoal tablets between meals with plenty of water, and not at the same time as nutritional supplements or medications, as it may interfere with their absorption.

-5. Chlorophyll – chlorophyll acts as an active ingredient to eliminate mouth odors.
+Chlorophyll acts as an active ingredient to eliminate mouth odors.
 Clorets gum is a line of chewing gum and mints generally contains Actizol, a proprietary ingredient that has chlorophyll within it.
 Some practitioners recommend taking a few chlorophyll capsules or tablets on an empty stomach to eliminate gut toxins and support gut health.
 There are also “green drinks” found in health food supermarkets which contain chlorophyll containing grasses.
 Read more about chlorophyll in my article how to detoxify your body using chlorophyll.

-6. Chewing herbs – Parsley is very high in chlorophyll.
+Parsley is very high in chlorophyll.
 Chewing parsley or mint leaves is a natural cure for bad breath.
-Chewing these herbs is especially good if you ate before garlic or onions.
-These plants seem to reduce the production of gas in your gut and promoted better digestion.
+Chewing these herbs is especially beneficial after eating garlic or onions.
+Parsley and mint seem to reduce the production of gas in your gut and promote better digestion.
 Also herbs like coriander, ginger, cumin and fennel are helpful and chewing them freshens your breath.
 If you are interested in herbs and herbal remedies, you can find more useful information in my e-book the Herbal Remedies Guide.
 This guide will teach you how to treat common ailments using herbs.

-7. Peelu – Peelu is a tree whose fibres contains minerals that help oral hygiene and prevents gum bleeding.
+Peelu is a tree whose fibers contain minerals that help oral hygiene and prevent gum bleeding.
 It also has agents that kill germs and a natural scent that refreshes breath.
-There are products that contain peelu as dental fibres, toothpaste or chewing gums.
+There are products that contain peelu as dental fibers, toothpaste or chewing gums.